nehalist/carraway/README.md

 # Carraway

+> **No longer maintained**.

 [![Build Status](https://travis-ci.org/nehalist/carraway.svg?branch=master)](https://travis-ci.org/nehalist/carraway)

 A static-site helper which provides an API for contact form submissions and subscriptions.

 ![Carraway](carraway.png)

 ### But why?

 Static sites (e.g. Gatsby or Jekyll) are awesome - but there are limitations.
 Having a contact form or managing subscriptions is part of these limitations - without a proper API you can't just have these things.

 There are solutions out there for contact form submissions and there are solutions out there for subscription management.
 I don't like to have many different services to maintain [one single blog](https://nehalist.io).
 It's just a blog.

 Most of them either cost way too much for smaller projects (like a blog) or aren't working properly.

 Additionally relying on third party services always mean giving data away.

 Or maybe I'm just really bad at using Google and had too much time on my day off.

 ## Features